How to design safer public transit in response to COVID-19

 While microtransit isn’t the only solution to the challenges transit is facing, we do believe it can greatly help.
 If you work at a transit agency who is already operating existing microtransit services, we would encourage you to reach out to those companies you are already working with locally.

 If you need any rapid response support, we at Spare would be glad to provide help.
-Feel free to reach out directly to our CEO Kristoffer Vik Hansen: [email protected] We’re here to help you.
+Feel free to reach out to us at [email protected].
+We’re here to help you.